Skilledgamer101/oec/README.txt

 To compile and run the project:

+*Make sure to install the requirements. pip install google-cloud-vision

 1. Sign up for a Google Cloud Account
 2. Run the main.py program in the Google Cloud Shell
 3. Enter the letters which you want to practice writing